Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Introduction

+More recently, the Sinkhorn algorithm has been extended to more general transport-type problems, such as multi-marginal problems and direct computation of Wasserstein barycenters \cite{BenamouIterativeBregman2015}, gradient flows \cite{PeyreEntropicFlows2015} and unbalanced transport problems \cite{ChizatEntropicNumeric2018}, resulting in a family of Sinkhorn-like diagonal scaling algorithms.

-\paragraph{Entropy Regularization for Optimal Transport.} Entropy regularization of optimal transport is related to the Schr\"odinger problem and the lazy gas experiment \cite{LeonardSchroedingerMK2012}.
-In the limit of vanishing regularization, primal and dual solutions of the entropic OT problem converge to particular solutions of the unregularized problem.
-A very general study of this limit is given in \cite{LeonardSchroedingerMK2012}. \cite{Carlier-EntropyJKO-2015} provides a simpler and direct analysis for the 2-Wasserstein distance on $\R^d$, the discrete case is investigated in \cite{Cominetti-ExpBarrierConvergence-1992}.
+Convergence of the discrete regularized problem towards the unregularized limit is studied in \cite{Cominetti-ExpBarrierConvergence-1992}.
+In a continuous setting, this is related to the Schr\"odinger problem and the lazy gas experiment (see \cite{LeonardSchroedingerMK2012} for a review and a very general convergence proof). \cite{Carlier-EntropyJKO-2015} provides a simpler and direct analysis for the 2-Wasserstein distance on $\R^d$ and studies the limit of entropy regularized gradient flows.